コンテンツにスキップ

 Mari:

-"It's really unexpected (laughs).
-I'm really looking forward to it.
+"It's really unexpected (laughs) but I'm really looking forward to it.

-The conductor is the young and cutting edge Kumakura Masaru.
-He is "double bear."
-There aren't many people with names that include the character for "bear," so I feel a strong connection to him!
-He then goes on to say that Minamiashigara, where the concert will be held, is also Kintaro's hometown, and so is in fact connected to "bears."
+The conductor is the cutting edge young conductor, Kumakura Masaru.
+"We have a double bear.
+There aren't many people with names that have the character for bear in them, so I feel a strong connection to it!" he said, revealing that Minamiashigara, where the concert will be held, is also Kintaro's hometown, and so is in fact connected to the word "bear."

 Not a "double bear" but a "triple bear!"
-"I can't help but feel drawn to it," Mari said, laughing.
+"I can't help but think that we were drawn to each other," Mari said with a laugh.

 Mr. Sakakibara:

-Like Dvorak's "Slavonic Dances," which we will be performing again this time, these songs are rich in ethnic color and are created by looking at the country from both inside and outside, and incorporating various elements such as dreams, admiration, and even fears.
-There is a sound that only Mari can play, so I think she is the perfect fit for the role.
+Like Dvorak's "Slavonic Dances," which we will be performing again this time, these songs are rich in ethnic color, looking at a country from both inside and outside, and incorporating various elements such as dreams, aspirations, and even fears.
+There is a sound that only Mari can play, and I think she is perfectly suited for the role.

-And the conductor of "Triple Bear" (lol), Masaru Kumakura, is a talented conductor who is active both in Japan and abroad at just 28 years old, and is currently highly anticipated.
-I'm really looking forward to this spectacular and wonderful concert."
+And the conductor of "Triple Bear" (lol), Kumakura Masaru, is an outstanding conductor who is currently highly anticipated and active both in Japan and overseas, despite only being 28 years old.
+This is a truly exciting lineup that promises to be a spectacular and wonderful concert."

 Mari (left) as a teenager in Spain